mikeyung/DS_HK_1/reviews/mikeyung/Facebook_meme.md

 ## Hypothesis:

-A meme is an idea that is readily transmitted from person to person.
+An Internet meme is an idea that is readily transmitted from person to person.
 But we humans are not perfect transmitters.
-While sometimes we repeat the idea exactly, often we change the meme, either unintentionally, or to **embellish** or **improve** it.
+While sometimes we repeat the idea exactly, often we **change** the meme, either unintentionally, or to **embellish** or **improve** it.

 So can memes really be modeled as genes ?
 How would one test the hypothesis that memes undergo a process akin to biological evolution?